Kerala’s former Health Minister KK Shailaja dropped from new Cabinet

 All the ministers in the new Kerala Cabinet will include fresh faces except for Pinarayi Vijayan, who will be sworn-in as chief minister again on May 20, reported Onmanorama.

-Amid widespread speculation about whether Shailaja had been dropped, the CPM in an official statement confirmed the decision.
+Amid widespread speculation about whether Shailaja had been dropped, the CPI(M) in an official statement confirmed the decision.
 The former health minister told a news channel that the party’s decision was paramount and that the move was a collective recommendation in line with the CPI(M)’s policies on rotating government portfolios.

+“It’s a policy decision of our party and the Left Democratic Front that all the ministers should be newcomers,” Shailaja said, speaking to NDTV.
+“According to that decision, I also decided to quit.”

+On being asked about the outpouring of calls on social media to induct her into the state Cabinet, Shailaja said it was an “emotional thing” on part of her supporters.
+She also denied allegations that the Pinarayi Vijayan government was acting in an “autocratic” manner and that the decision was a misogynist one.

 Among other politicians dropped from the new Cabinet were Devaswom Minister Kadakampally Surendran and Local Bodies Minister AC Modieen.